demireal/demireal.github.io/_pages/publications.md

 Hey :) I am a PhD student at [MIT CSAIL](https://www.csail.mit.edu) advised by [David Sontag](http://clinicalml.org) and an [EWSC](https://www.ericandwendyschmidtcenter.org) PhD fellow at the Broad Institute of MIT and Harvard.

+I am currently interning at the Microsoft Research with the [Immunomics](https://www.microsoft.com/en-us/research/project/immunomics/).

 ## Conference

 **Prediction-powered Generalization of Causal Inferences** \